seanwhs/Tutorials/NextJS/Build-a-Blogsite-with-nextJS16-and-Sanity/Part12-Dynamic-Routes.md

 ---

-### Up Next — Part 13: Rendering Portable Text
+## Up Next — Part 13: Rendering Portable Text

-We'll tackle rich content rendering:
+We'll finally tackle rich content rendering:

 * What Portable Text actually is
+* Why structured content is superior to HTML
-* Building a custom Portable Text renderer
+* Building custom Portable Text renderers
-* Handling headings, paragraphs, lists, images, and code blocks
+* Rendering headings, lists, images, and code blocks
 * Extending our typography system in `globals.css`

-* Why structured content is superior to raw HTML
+This is where GreyMatter Journal begins to feel like a real publishing platform.